nps5696/computer-vision-cognition/weekly_reports/Status_Report_11_13_23.md

  - **Richard Paul McDowell**

    - Progress and Issues
-     - Downloaded the necessary applications for the front end to run
+     - Continued to tinker with the UI to make it more accessable
-     - With the front end work in front of me started to play around and come up with ways to progress the webpage
+     - Worked on Alpha Release
    - Plans and Goals
-     - Push changes to the webpage
+     - Finish up the UI for the webpage
-     - Add a basic UI for now
+     - Submit the Alpha with no bugs